nakamura-to/nue/README.md

 > Arguments

-* tasks: Optional.
+* `tasks`: Optional.
 Tasks which are executed in series.

 > Context

-"this" context of an each task has following properties.
+`this` context of the `each task` has following properties.

-* data: Object.
+* `data`: Object.
 An object shared among control-flow.
-* next: Function.
+* `next`: Function.
 A function to execute the next task.
-* end: Function.
+* `end`: Function.
 A function to execute the last task.

 > Example